 - This problem is dangerous because it can cause organ damage and can be fatal.

-- Treatment can include nutrition aids, therapy, and medications.
+- Treatment can include nutrition aids, therapy, and medicines.

 - A stay in a hospital may be needed.
 This is to help make sure the person is eating enough and not exercising too much.

 - This problem is more common in women than men.
 It may be more common for those who take part in sports and activities that focus on body shape and size.
 This can include modeling, dancing, and other athletic areas.

 - Both individual and group therapy can help in treating this disorder.

 Next stepsTips to help you get the most from a visit to your healthcare provider:

 - Know the reason for your visit and what you want to happen.